lohhiiccc/vim-singlechar/README.md

 - Insert characters (supports Unicode) at or after the cursor position
 - Support for counts to insert a character multiple times
-- Input validation: warns if more than one character is entered
 - Stay in normal mode for efficient editing
 - Minimal workflow interruption
 - Works with Vim 9+